paultrisha/codefest_prep/src/assets/docs/sendmessage/README.md

 ## Send a message to your contact

-To send a message to your contacts, click on the `Load Contacts` button if the contacts menu and the send message input box is not dispalyed.
+To send a message to your contacts, click on the `Load Contacts` button if the contacts menu and the send message input box is not displayed.

 <p align="center">
     <img src="home.png" height="400px" alt="home" />